 This collaborative approach will transform the Sacramento-San Joaquin Valley’s fragmented innovation ecosystem into a cohesive and high-impact Engine.
-By aligning the efforts of government, industry, academia, utilities, and community organizations, EPIC will foster equitable opportunities, accelerate economic growth, and establish the Central Valley as a national leader in clean energy and electrochemical innovation.
+By aligning the efforts of government, industry, academia, utilities, and community organizations, EPIC will foster equitable opportunities, accelerate economic growth, and establish the Central Valley as a national leader in next-generation energy and electrochemical innovation.
 This model of cross-sector collaboration not only addresses the region’s immediate challenges but also establishes a scalable framework for sustainable development that can be replicated nationwide.

 Use-inspired Research and Development (R&D)

-The Central Valley’s limited focus on practical, market-driven R&D poses a significant barrier to effectively addressing real-world challenges and meeting critical user needs.
-Historically, the region has lacked the innovation infrastructure required to foster applied R&D, leaving gaps in its ability to transition from a reliance on oil and gas (O&G) industries to a clean energy economy.
-Recognizing this, EPIC will adopt a multi-faceted approach to R&D centered on bridging infrastructure gaps, fostering industry-academic collaboration, and advancing market-driven and community-responsive solutions.
+The Central Valley’s limited focus on technical, market-driven R&D poses a significant barrier to effectively addressing real-world challenges and meeting critical user needs.
+Historically, the region has lacked the innovation infrastructure required to foster applied R&D, leaving gaps in its ability to leverage emerging new technology paradigms.
+Recognizing this, EPIC will adopt a multi-faceted approach to R&D centered on bridging infrastructure gaps, fostering industry-academic collaboration, and advancing market-driven and community-responsive solutions around the important and fast-growing electrochemical technology area.

 EPIC’s geographic footprint, spanning the Sacramento-San Joaquin Valley and Contra Costa County, presents unique opportunities to tackle pressing challenges.
 Central Valley communities face some of the worst air quality in the nation, primarily due to emissions from O&G operations and agricultural activities.
 Large refineries and chemical plants, which play a critical role in the local economy, are also working to meet state-mandated carbon intensity reduction goals and shareholder-driven environmental, social, and governance (ESG) standards.
-EPIC’s R&D strategy is tailored to address these regional challenges by developing technologies and practices that align with the evolving energy economy.
+EPIC’s R&D strategy is tailored to address these regional challenges by developing technologies and practices that align with the evolving energy economy and in partnership with these companies.

 The R&D activities conducted at institutions such as LBNL and the University of California (UC) system will serve as the backbone of EPIC’s applied research efforts.
 LBNL will focus on advanced electrochemical technologies, including next-generation batteries, hydrogen storage, and carbon capture systems, which are essential for meeting clean energy and decarbonization goals.
 Researchers at UCB will collaborate with LBNL to translate these innovations into scalable prototypes and pilot programs, emphasizing grid-scale energy storage solutions that can stabilize renewable energy systems.
 The California State University (CSU) system will play an equally critical role in EPIC’s R&D initiatives.

 Faculty at CSUF will represent the agricultural industry, addressing the nexus of energy and water efficiency in one of the most resource-intensive sectors in the region.
 Research efforts will include precision irrigation technologies powered by renewable energy and the development of biofuels derived from agricultural waste.
 These innovations will support both economic resilience and environmental sustainability in the Central Valley’s agricultural sector.

-CSUB, representing the O&G industry, will focus on applied R&D aimed at transitioning traditional energy operations to cleaner, greener alternatives.
+CSUB resides in Kern County where the energy evolution is taking place and will focus on applied R&D aimed at transitioning traditional energy operations to cleaner, greener alternatives.
 Faculty at CSUB will partner with LBNL to explore the potential of direct air capture technologies, renewable hydrogen production, and carbon sequestration.
-By engaging O&G companies in the region, CSUB will facilitate the deployment of these technologies within existing infrastructure, enabling the industry to meet regulatory and shareholder mandates while preserving jobs.
+In addition, CSUB faculty will collaborate with UCB on integration of battery technology with smart grid solutions, and battery applications in Microgrid.
+California Energy Research Center (CERC) at CSUB is the hub to connect local O&G companies, new energy sectors, community colleges and K-12 education organizations.
+CERC will facilitate the deployment of these technologies within existing infrastructure, empowering the industry to thrive while meeting regulatory and shareholder mandates.